Developing confident, respectful

 Wellsway School expects the highest levels of attendance, and every student should aim for 100%.
 Full attendance is a critical factor in ensuring positive educational outcomes and that our students reach their social potential.
 We are committed to providing high quality inclusive learning opportunities for all students.
 Any problems that impede full attendance need to be identified and addressed as quickly as possible.

-If a student at Wellsway School will be absent then we ask that the parent or carer call us on each day of absence.
+If a student at Wellsway School will be absent then we ask the parent or carer to contact us on each day of absence.

 In our experience: